- What is the NED?

 Q: Where can a user find a graphic or shapefile showing the updated areas for the NED?

-A: There are frequently multiple sources of elevation data that cover a given location.
+There are frequently multiple sources of elevation data that cover a given location.
 Preference is given to that which is the most detailed and up-to-date, unless there are overriding quality concerns.
 An important qualification is that any candidate source data be freely redistributable.
-Thus “best available” should not be confused with “best obtainable”.
+Data source requirements for the NED seamless layers are listed below.

 Q: What is the vertical accuracy of NED data?